 Recruiting in Madagascar

 If you plan on staffing your company with expats, you’ll need to understand the additional regulations that apply to them.
-For example, expats can make up only 30% of your workforce.
+For example, foreigners can make up only 30% of your workforce and their appointment must be approved by the Minister of Employment.
 For you to hire them, they must:

 - Be the appropriate age